 - Cook the chips on a medium flame until the chips turn crispy and the spluttering sound stops completely.
 When the spluttering stops, its an indication that the chips are fried properly.

 - Remove the banana chips from the oil and drain on an absorbent paper.

 - Serve hot, or store in an air tight container after it cools completely.

-- Since the bananas are directly sliced into the hot oil, salt solution is required to be added to the oil after the chips are dropped into the oil.
+- Since the bananas are directly sliced into hot oil, salt solution is added to the oil after the chips are dropped into the oil.

 - Utmost care has to be taken while slicing the bananas into the oil.
 Hold the slicer firmly in one hand.
 Do not hold the slicer too high from the pan to avoid the oil from splashing.

 - While slicing the bananas, gas has to be on the lowest flame.

 - I have used rice bran oil to fry the chips.
 You can use coconut oil to fry the chips to get the authentic flavour of Kerala banana chips.

 WATCH RECIPE VIDEO: